GehriJan/coursework-pyres/papers/coursework/content/02_theory.typ

 == Propositional logic

 === Syntax of propositional logic
-Propositional logic deals with atomic boolean variables (usually denoted with letters $A, B, C, ...$).
+Propositional logic deals with atomic boolean variables (usually denoted with letters $A, B, C, ...$ or $p, q, r, ...$).

 They can be negated ($not$) or combined with different junctors ($and$ denoting _and_, $or$ denoting _or_) to form complex formulae.\
 The notion that $A$ _implies_ $B$ is defined as $not A or B$ and noted as $A->B$.\